msu-csc232-fa21/hw03/README.md

 git push
 ```

 As a final step, log onto GitHub and make sure that your pull request has all your commits.
 If it doesn't, make a final commit and/or push your last commit to GitHub.
 Also, make sure that `professordaehn`, `lakshmidivyavaddineni` and `SunandaGuha` are listed as a Reviewers on your pull request.
 (It may be that only `professordaehn` is listed; if that is the case, manually add the GA usernames too.
-While you're at it, assign the pull request to yourself.)
+While you're at it, assign the pull request to yourself.) -->

+### Part 2: Extending a class

+In Part 2 of this assignment you will _extend_ the `ArrayBag` class by adding a new operation that removes a random entry from the bag.

+#### Implementation Notes: Random number generators

+TO DO: Discuss generating random numbers in some range (to select a random index in the array for item removal).

+### Part 3: Overloading class constructor

+In Part 3 of this assignment you will _overload_ the constructor of an existing class (`ArrayBag`).

+#### Implementation Notes: Initializing constructors

+TO DO: Discuss how to copy the contents of array into newly constructed object.

 ## Submission Details

 As usual, prior to submitting your assignment to Blackboard, be sure that you have committed and pushed your final changes to GitHub.
 If you have not done so already, create a **pull request** that seeks to merge your `develop` branch into your `trunk` branch.
-Submit the URL of your assignment _repository_ (i.e., _not_ the URL of the pull request) as a Text Submission in Blackboard.
-Please note: the timestamp of the submission on Blackboard is used to assess any late penalties if and when warranted.
+Submit the URL of your assignment _repository_ (i.e., _not_ the URL of the pull request) as a **Text Submission** (and _not_ as a comment) in Blackboard. **Please note**: the timestamp of the submission on Blackboard is used to assess any late penalties if and when warranted.

 Finally, be sure that you **do not merge your pull request until it has been approved by one of the assigned reviewers**.

 ### Due Date

-Your Blackboard submission is due by 23:59 Saturday, 04 September 2021.
+Your Blackboard submission is due by 23:59 Wednesday, 15 September 2021.

 ### Grading Rubric